Trekky12/MMM-ModuleToggle/README.md

 # MagicMirror Module: ModuleToggle

-Hides and shows modules on the [MagicMirror²](https://github.com/MichMich/MagicMirror) by sending a notification
+Hides and shows modules on the [MagicMirror²](https://github.com/MichMich/MagicMirror) by sending or receiving a notification

 ## Config

 The config is able to hide specific modules on startup:
 ```
 {
     module: 'MMM-ModuleToggle',
     config: {
         hide: ["clock"]
     }
 }
 ```

-## Hide/Show Modules
+## Hide/Show Modules triggered through notifications to this module

 You can easily hide or show a module by sending a notification to the module.
 Therefore you can for example use the [Magic Mirror Module: Buttons](https://github.com/Jopyth/MMM-Buttons)